Love's Philosophy

-"Love's Philosophy" appeared in the 1824 collection Posthumous Poems, John and Henry L. Hunt, London.
+"Love's Philosophy" was collected in the 1824 anthology Posthumous Poems, John and Henry L. Hunt, London.

-"Love's Philosophy" is a poem by Percy Bysshe Shelley published in 1819.
+"Love's Philosophy" is a poem by Percy Bysshe Shelley published in 1819 and collected in Posthumous Poems in 1824.

 Background

 The poem was published by Leigh Hunt in the 22 December 1819 issue of The Indicator and reprinted in Posthumous Poems in 1824 edited by Mary Shelley.
 It was included in the Harvard manuscript book where it is headed "An Anacreontic", dated "January, 1820".
 Anacreontics are poems written in the style of the ancient Greek poet Anacreon, known for his celebrations of love.
 Shelley wrote it in a copy of Leigh Hunt's Literary Pocket-Book, 1819, which was presented to Sophia Stacey, 29 December 1820.

 The poem is divided in two 8-line stanzas with an ABABCDCD rhyme scheme.

 The main theme is the relationship between the "connection" that exists for things in the natural world and the poet's desire to be connected to his object of affection.
 Shelley asks how there can be unity in nature but a lack of union in human relationships.

 The poetic devices which Shelley uses in the poem include: